 Avoid using heat rocks as a heat source, as they will burn your Ball Python when he rubs against or touches them.

 Ball Pythons require a basic 12 hour light / 12 hour dark photoperiod.
 "Daylight" periods should be increased to 14 hours in the summer and decreased to 12 hours in the winter.
 Changes between seasons should be made gradually to mimic the natural shortening and lengthening of the days.

 Full spectrum lighting isn't required, because ball pythons are nocturnal and obtain Vitamin D3 from their diet.
 Use daylight or full-spectrum fluorescent lights with low wattages during the day.
 No nighttime lights are necessary, though, as mentioned above, you can use an infrared heat bulb if necessary.

 All lights should be outside the enclosure and screened in to prevent injury.

 Ball Pythons should always have access to a pool of water for drinking and submersing themselves.
 The pool should be a heavy container your snake cannot knock over, and the water will need to be changed daily, as Ball Pythons often defecate in their water.
-The water temperature should be approximately 72° to 79°F, and any water added to the pool should be the same temperature.

 A proper cleaning schedule is important to maintain your Ball Python's health.
 Every day you should replace soiled substrate and change the water.
 You will also need to clean and disinfect the entire enclosure as needed, usually about once every one to two weeks.
 To do this, you can use a 5% bleach solution or a product like Nolvasan.
 Be sure to rinse everything thoroughly after cleaning it, and always wash your hands after handling your snake or anything in the enclosure.